Mécia Lopes de Haro: Life in Ourém, exile and death

 Following her kidnapping, Mécia took up residence in Ourém.
 There is documentation of Mécia making several donations there, and she was protected by troops of the court, with which she retained good relations.
 The alcaide of the town, Inigo de Ortiz, has a Biscayan name, suggesting that she had appointed him.
 According to tradition, she held lands at Torres Novas, Santa Eulália and Ourém, and a marginal note in a contemporary document indicates that they were held by Mécia.
 Then her fate becomes less certain.
 Rui de Pina, the chronicler of Sancho II, says that she left Ourém for Galicia, which seems unlikely.
-There is a surviving document, dating 24 February 1257, which while not specifying the location, reports Mécia and her relative Rodrigo Gonzalez acting as executors to Theresa Aires, making certain gifts to the convent of Benavides, suggesting that at the time she resided in the area of Castile.
-An infante Ferdinand, who lived there, became sole heir of Mécia, and also disputed Sancho's inheritance.
-According to tradition, Mecia died in 1270 at Palencia, where she held lands, and she was buried at Nájera in the Benedictine convent of Santa Maria, in the Chapel of the Cross.
-Her tomb, supported by four lions and bearing the arms of Portugal, features a woman in the dress of Biscay.
+There is a surviving document, dated 24 February 1257, which while not specifying the location, reports Mécia and her relative Rodrigo González acting as executors to Theresa Aires, making certain gifts to the convent of Benavides, suggesting that at the time she resided in the area of Castile.
+An infante Ferdinand, who she adopted, became sole heir of Mécia, and also disputed Sancho's inheritance.
+According to tradition, Mécia died in 1270 at Palencia, where she held lands, and she was buried at Nájera in the Benedictine convent of Santa Maria, in the Chapel of the Cross.
+Her tomb, supported by four lions and bearing the arms of Portugal, features a woman dressed in a Biscay costume.